urol-e5/deep-dive-expression/E-Peve/code/31-Peve-miRNA-mRNA-lncRNA-network.md

 mRNA targets and 2.2 unique lncRNA targets, though again there is a lot of variation.
 Both mRNA and lncRNA are targeted by 1.0 unique miRNA, on average.

+Additionally, there is some variation in the relative proportion of miRNA targets that are mRNA, and this variation is notably lower than our Peve network at the 0.05 significance level.
+All modules are mRNA-dominant, with relative mRNA proportion ranges from 62.5% to 100%, with an average of 92.8%.

 # 4 Save